Cusp types of arithmetic hyperbolic manifolds: Applications

 where $\rho_1, \rho_2, \rho_3, \rho_4$ are rational representations with $\rho_1, \rho_2, \rho_3$ odd-dimensional.
 For each the $\rho_i$ there is a positive-definite non-degenerate quadratic form $g_i$ such that $\rho_i: H \rightarrow O(g_i;\Q)$.
 Let $q$ be an arbitrary form of signature $(n+1,1)$.
 By Proposition~\ref{prop:all_forms} there exist $a_1,a_2,a_3\in \Q_{>0}$ such that

 However the holonomy representation $\rho$ has image in

-So Theorem~\ref{thm:main_technical} shows that $B$ appears as a cusp cross-section in the commensurability class defined by $q$. \end{proof} In particular, Theorem~\ref{thm:three_odd_irreps} implies that if the holonomy representation of a flat $n$-manifold $B$ contains least three one-dimensional components over $\Q$, then $B$ appears as a cusp cross section in every commensurability class of arithmetic hyperbolic $(n+1)$-manifolds except possibly when $ n=6 $, in which case $B$ still appears as a cusp cross-section in every commensurability class of arithmetic hyperbolic $(n+1)$-manifolds of simplest type.
+So Theorem~\ref{thm:main_technical} shows that $B$ appears as a cusp cross-section in the commensurability class defined by $q$. \end{proof} In particular, Theorem~\ref{thm:three_odd_irreps} implies that if the holonomy representation of a flat $n$-manifold $B$ contains least three one-dimensional components over $\Q$, then $B$ appears as a cusp cross section in every commensurability class of cusped arithmetic hyperbolic $(n+1)$-manifolds.
 This applies to flat manifolds with $b_1(B)\geq 3$ and to those with holonomy groups of the form $H\cong (C_2)^k$. \begin{cor} Let $B$ be a flat $n$-manifold with $b_1(B)\geq 3$.
-Then $B$ arises as a cusp cross-section in every commensurability class of arithmetic hyperbolic $(n+1)$-manifolds of simplest type. \end{cor} \begin{proof} For a flat manifold $B$ the Betti number $b_1(B)$ is equal to the number of trivial representations when the holonomy representation is decomposed into irreducible representations \cite[Corollary~1.3]{Hiller1986flat}.
+Then $B$ arises as a cusp cross-section in every commensurability class of cusped arithmetic hyperbolic $(n+1)$-manifolds. \end{cor} \begin{proof} For a flat manifold $B$ the Betti number $b_1(B)$ is equal to the number of trivial representations when the holonomy representation is decomposed into irreducible representations \cite[Corollary~1.3]{Hiller1986flat}.
 Since trivial representations are rational and odd-dimensional the result follows from Theorem~\ref{thm:three_odd_irreps}. \end{proof}

-\begin{cor} Let $B$ be a flat $n$-manifold of dimension $n\geq 3$ and holonomy group $H\cong (C_2)^k$ for some $k\geq 0$, then $B$ appears as a cusp cross section in every commensurability class of arithmetic hyperbolic $(n+1)$-manifolds of simplest type. \end{cor} \begin{proof} Every irreducible representation of $(C_2)^k$ is rational and one-dimensional, so again Theorem~\ref{thm:three_odd_irreps} applies. \end{proof}
+\begin{cor} Let $B$ be a flat $n$-manifold of dimension $n\geq 3$ and holonomy group $H\cong (C_2)^k$ for some $k\geq 0$.
+Then $B$ appears as a cusp cross section in every commensurability class of cusped arithmetic hyperbolic $(n+1)$-manifolds. \end{cor} \begin{proof} Every irreducible representation of $(C_2)^k$ is rational and one-dimensional, so again Theorem~\ref{thm:three_odd_irreps} applies. \end{proof}